frobino/EclipseTrainingSlides/tracecompass/slides.md

 - The joys of XML analysis
 	- Customize Trace Compass without recompiling
 	- Add custom analysis
-	- Add custom and re-usable views
+	- Add custom and reusable views
 	- Share analysis and views
 	- Find an execution flow within the trace